Svalentinow/Projects/README.md

 # What is this?
 This is my project for the data analysis course with Professor [Haley Massa](https://www.linkedin.com/in/haley-massa-b25b01109/).
-There are two parts to this project.
+There are *two parts* to this project.
 First is the **EDA** where I analysed russia equipment losses and tweets related to the ukraine war, around the time it started.
 Second is **modelling** which builds off of the **EDA** where I used word2vec and two scikit-learn models.
 Within each part, there a pdf file detailing what was done and achieved.
 **midterm project.pdf** and **final project mat.pdf**.
+# Guidelines and rubric
-You will also find the rubric and guideline used for each part().
+ You will find the rubric and guideline that was used to for each part(**Midterm Project-Mat455.pdf and Final Project.pdf**).
+#